Ivanchis01/Ivanchis01/README.md

 # Hello there, I'm Ivan 👋

-Currently a Computer Science student :desktop_computer:.
+Currently, a Computer Science student :desktop_computer:.

 Welcome to my GitHub profile!
 I'm a passionate Computer Science student with a keen interest in Data Science and Artificial Intelligence, especially in the application of deep learning techniques.
 I enjoy working with data to build models that can learn and make predictions, and I love exploring new challenges in this exciting field.